What Are The 5 Types Of Depression And Can You Determine Which One You Have?

 While there are many resources for information about depression online, you can only receive a diagnosis from a physician or mental health professional in person.
 If you're experiencing symptoms that concern you, you can make an appointment with your primary care provider for an initial evaluation.

-Your provider may recommend seeking counseling for depression or therapy.
+Your provider may recommend counseling or therapy.
 They may also formulate a treatment plan for depression that includes regular exercise, mindfulness meditation, and cognitive-behavioral therapy to help manage your symptoms.
 Many types of depression therapy, including cognitive behavioral therapy, can be helpful tools to understand your feelings and develop strategies to manage your condition.

 A 2021 peer-reviewed study of 6,132 adults found that online cognitive behavioral therapy is an effective way to manage depression and anxiety symptoms.
 Online therapy from platforms like BetterHelp provides therapy that you can schedule from the comfort of your own home, and it may be more affordable than in-person therapy.